 Most social protection services are provided in the capital Maseru leaving the rural population to travel to the capital to access the services.
-A research conducted prior to the launch of the pilot One Stop Shops revealed that transport costs, insufficient awareness amongst community members of procedures and eligibility criteria for social protection programmes and lack of reliable communication channels were all barriers for accessing services.
+A research26 conducted before the launch of the pilot One-Stop Shops revealed that transport costs, insufficient awareness amongst community members of procedures and eligibility, criteria for social protection programmes and lack of reliable communication channels were all barriers to accessing services.